Payment Initiation Copy section link Copied!

 AUTHORIZED then REJECTED

-The payment has been submitted to the bank and taken into account.
+Only in simulation: The payment has been submitted to the bank and taken into account.
 It is triggered 2 minutes after it has been taken into account, but refused.

 Example: An interbank transfer taken into account, but rejected during its actual execution (insufficient funds for example).